A New Family with a Fourth Lepton Flavor

-which say about that each of transitions (\ref{50}), (\ref{53}) and (\ref{54}) similarly to any of (\ref{6})-(\ref{8}) cannot go at the expense of the weak currents, and is a result of Coulomb interactions.
-On the other hand, these conditions do not contradict that to each of the decays
+which say that each of transitions (\ref{50}), (\ref{53}), and (\ref{54}) similarly to any of Eqs. (\ref{6})-(\ref{8}) cannot go at the expense of weak currents, and is a result of Coulomb interactions.
+On the other hand, these conditions do not contradict the fact that to each of the decays

 respond the weak interactions.
-Of course, such transitions may be observed as the extremely fast processes if we herewith take into account that parafermions (\ref{9})-(\ref{12}) and
+Of course, such transitions may be observed as the extremely fast processes, because parafermions (\ref{9})-(\ref{12}) and

-appear in them as a consequence of the weak currents.
+appear in them as a consequence of weak currents.